falcon4ever/ofxQNX/README.md

 NEWS
 ====

-note: Examples still need to be updated.
+NOTE: Examples still need to be updated.
 In the meantime you can use these hints: http://forum.openframeworks.cc/index.php/topic,10726.msg52228.html#msg52228
 PlayBook -> Add -DPOCO_NO_GCC_ATOMICS

+02/15/2013
+- Updated path behaviour (requires the latest develop-0071-qnx)
+- TODO: update examples, please consult the FAQ on how to adjust the paths.

 01/24/2013
 - Fixed libvorbis